PyO3/pyo3/examples/maturin-starter/README.md

 # maturin-starter

-An example of a basic Python extension module built using PyO3 and [`maturin`](https://github.com/PyO3/maturin).
+An example of a basic Python native module built using PyO3 and [`maturin`](https://github.com/PyO3/maturin).

 ## Building and Testing